maths/stack-web/website_files/CaseStudies/2022/StringSimilarity.md

 [1] F. J. Damerau: A technique for computer detection and correction of spelling errors, Communications of the ACM, 7 (3): 171-176 (1964)

-[2] Levenshtein, Vladimir I.: Binary codes capable of correcting deletions, insertions, and reversals, Soviet Physics Doklady, 10 (8): 707-710, (1966)
+[2] Vladimir I. Levenshtein: Binary codes capable of correcting deletions, insertions, and reversals, Soviet Physics Doklady, 10 (8): 707-710, (1966)

+[3] A. Eichhorn, A. Helfrich-Schkarbanenko: Question Answering in STACK Applying String Similarity.
+Private communication, (2022)

 <nav aria-label="...">